rust-lang/rust/text/1681-macros-1.1.md

 These large projects, however, are often the face of Rust to external users.
-Common knowledge is that fast serialization is done using serde, but to others this just sounds likes "fast Rust needs nightly".
+Common knowledge is that fast serialization is done using serde, but to others this just sounds like "fast Rust needs nightly".
 Over time this persistent thought process creates a culture of "well to be serious you require nightly" and a general feeling that Rust is not "production ready".